dickyw71/roguelike-game/README.md

         weapon
         level
         XP
+    has
+        state
+            player initial position

         Dungeon
             has
                 Rooms
                     have doors (to other rooms)
                     have walls
                     have floors
                     have ceilings
                     may randomly contain
                         enemies
                             can be fought
                             have a random location
                         health items (food, potions etc)
                             can be picked up by player
                             have a random location
                         weapons
                             can be picked up by player
-                        have a location
+                            have a random location
                 a boss
                     must be found, fought and beaten to win game has a location
                 a player
                     can move around the dungeon
-                have a location
+                    has a location
+                    has a health value
+                    has a level value
+                    has an XP value
+                    has a weapon

 ## Test To-do list
-- ~~Each dungeon has a random number of interconnected rooms in the range 5 to 15~~
+- Each dungeon has a random number of interconnected rooms in the range 5 to 15
 - Each room has 4 walls and each wall may have a door
 - Each room is rectangular and each side is between 1 and 5 units long
 - Each door leads to another room within the dungeon